return to Home page

 Cleveland's first Jewish cemetery.

-In 1839, soon after the Alsbacher party of 15 arrived from Unsleben, Bavaria, the Israelitic Society was formed.
-In April 1840 it petitioned Cleveland City Council for a half-acre section of the Erie (East 9th) Street Cemetery.
+On April 1, 1840, the Israelitic Society, formed soon after the Alsbacher party of 15 arrived from Unsleben, Bavaria in August 1839, petitioned Cleveland City Council for a half-acre section of the Erie (East 9th) Street Cemetery.
 City Council said 'no'.
 City law allowed only the sale of family plots.

 Read the story of that failed petition.

-In July 1840 it arranged to buy an acre of land in Brooklyn Township on the west side of the Cuyahoga River for $100 from Josiah Barber.
+Some time in July 1840 the Israelitic Society arranged to buy an acre of land in Brooklyn Township on the west side of the Cuyahoga River for $100 from Josiah Barber.

 The Israelitic Society soon became Anshe Chesed congregation.

 The cemetery is north of I-90, where Fulton Road (once Willet Street) and Monroe Avenue intersect.
-The address is 2254 Fulton Road.
-The phone number (216) 321-1733 is Mayfield Cemetery's.
+The address is 2254 Fulton Road in Cleveland.

-Though headstones will be found here for burials as late as the 1950s, Willet Street Cemetery has many empty spaces.
+Though headstones will be found here for burials as late as the 1950s, there are many empty spaces.
 They are the result of the removal of graves to Mayfield Cemetery, for reburial among children and grandchildren.
-Examples include Simpson and Regina Thorman and Moses and Yetta Alsbacher.
+Examples include Simpson and Regina Thorman and Moses and Yetta Alsbacher and their daughter Julia.

-Since 1890 Willet Street Cemetery and Mayfield Cemetery have been owned and maintained by United Jewish Cemeteries, an association owned by The Temple - Tifereth Israel and Anshe Chesed Fairmount Temple.
+Since 1890 Willet Street Cemetery and Mayfield Cemetery have been owned and maintained by United Jewish Cemeteries, an association now owned by Congregation Mishkan Or, formed on July 1, 2024 by the unification of Congregations Tifereth Israel and Anshe Chesed.

 The website www.MayfieldCemetery.org includes an informative History timeline